 matrix of associated delays in communication between brain regions.
 These delays have a crucial influence on the dynamics in the network, as delays are known as rhythm generators.

 dynamical model to specify the nature of dynamic interaction between brain regions.
-Currently, a range of neural mass models are implemented in TVB.
+Currently, a range of neural mass models is implemented in TVB.
 Dynamical models differ in terms of potential applications.
-For instance, Jansen & Rit model is a three-node dynamical system used to simulate alpha rhythms in the cortex, while Wong-Wang model is a system of two coupled non-linear equations, dedicated to modelling decision making in two-choice paradigms (winner-takes-all dynamics).
+For instance, Jansen & Rit model is a three-node dynamical system used to simulate alpha rhythms in the cortex, while Wong-Wang model is a system of two coupled non-linear equations, dedicated to modeling decision making in two-choice paradigms (winner-takes-all dynamics).
 Therefore, it is important to mind the tested predictions and choose the model which can best address the investigated research problem.
-The TVB software allows for further fine-tuning of the dynamical model, and tracking the generated dynamics in a simple two-node case before applying it to complex datasets (Fig. 1).
+The TVB software allows for further fine-tuning of the dynamical model and tracking the generated dynamics in a simple two-node case before applying it to complex datasets (Fig. 1).

 Figure 1 Choosing models and parameters for simulation with TVB.
 A: specifying the (structural) connectivity matrix within the network.
 B: specifying the mathematical model characterizing the dynamics within this network.